learn-co-students/jupyter-notebook-introduction-data-science-intro-000/README.md

 As you can see the variable `age` is set to 14, so when the cell is run `14` is displayed underneath.

-One tricky thing to note is that assignment, the action of assigning a varible, **does not** have a return a value.
+One tricky thing to note is that assignment, the action of assigning a variable, **does not** have a return a value.
 So, even though the cell is run, if the last line of cell is the assigning of a variable, nothing is displayed underneath.

 ```python